Glints TalentHub

 Yew Jie Tan

-What is an Employer of Record (EOR)?
+What is an Employer of Record (EOR) in Southeast Asia?

 An Employer of Record is a third-party organization that legally employs workers on behalf of another company.
-The EOR assumes responsibility for all legal and administrative employment tasks—including payroll, taxes, benefits, and compliance with local labor laws—while the client company manages the employees’ day-to-day activities and business outcomes.
+The EOR assumes responsibility for all legal and administrative employment tasks, including payroll, taxes, benefits, and compliance with local labor laws, while the client company manages the employees’ day-to-day activities and business outcomes.

 This arrangement creates a three-party relationship: